Maharshi1208/software_testing_principal/assignment1.md

 a:- Do you have any preferences for the technology stack (e.g., web-based, mobile app)? b:- Are there any specific integrations required (e.g., payment processing, CRM)?

+#Preliminary Tasks:
+1 Research and Analysis:
+a:- Conduct a detailed analysis of the current employee and client onboarding processes. b:- Identify pain points and areas for improvement.

+2 System Design:
+a:- Create wireframes and mockups for the new onboarding system. b:- Define the user flow for both employees and customers.

+3 Development:
+a:- Develop a prototype of the new onboarding system. b:- Implement a standardized training module for employees.

+4 Testing and Validation:
+a:- Test the new system with a small group of employees and customers. b:- Gather feedback and make necessary adjustments.

+5 Documentation:
+a:- Create user manuals and training materials for the new system. b:- Document the new onboarding process for future reference.